panzerlop/panzerlop/Fixes/Nvidia/Fix Nvidia forgetting Refresh and other Configuration on reboot.md

 Make sure after this, you also go into your Desktop Environment's Display Settings and set the same options for resolution and refresh rate.

+# uhh where did the second part go ?
+Will redo it; it's taking the output from the nvidia driver GUI and having it auto apply on login